 - The combined market share of food and non-alcoholic drinks of the largest four food and drink retailers was 55% in 2017, down from 61% in 2014.
 Tesco commanded the largest market share at 19%, a decrease of 2% on 2014.
 The three largest discounters (Aldi, Iceland and Lidl) had a combined market share of 13%, up from 14% in 2012 [Living costs and Food Survey (LCFS) 2017].

-- The food sector in GB employed 3.9 million people in Q1 2017 (3.8 million if agriculture and fishing are included along with self-employed farmers).
-It covered 11.6% of GB employment in Q1 2017 (13.1% if agriculture and fishing are included along with self-employed farmers).
-[DEFRA Food Statistics Pocketbook 2017]
+- The food sector in GB employed 3.5million people in Q2 2018 (3.9 million if Q1 agriculture and fishing are included along with self-employed farmers), a 1.1% increase on year earlier.
+It covered 12% of GB employment in Q2 2018 (13.1% if agriculture and fishing are included along with self-employed farmers).
+[DEFRA Food Statistics Pocketbook 2018]

 - The industry is a key partner for British farmers: buying two thirds of all the UK's agricultural produce.
 All this economic activity is carried out by 6,705 food and soft drink enterprises (7,835 including alcohol) – many of which are small companies employing less than 10 people.
 [Food and Drink Federation Statistics at a Glance]

-- Total consumer expenditure on food, drink and catering has continue to rise, by 0.7% in 2016 to £203 billion.
-Expenditure on food (inc. non-alcoholic drinks) increased by 3.0% to £96 billion.
-Spend on alcoholic drinks stayed the same and catering decreased 2.4%.
+- Total consumer expenditure on food, drink and catering has continue to rise, by 6.1% in 2017 to £219 billion.
+Expenditure on food (inc. non-alcoholic drinks) increased by 5.1, alcoholic drinks by 7.1% and catering by 7.0%

 - When surveyed, 60% of shoppers agree that they try to buy British food whenever they can while 8% disagree.
 76% agree that it is important to support British farmers while only 3% disagree.
 According to the survey 45% think that British food tastes better while 9% disagree.
 Source: Lightspeend GMI/Mintel

 - Food Production to supply Ratio provides a broad indicator of the ability of UK agriculture to meet consumer demand.
 A high production to supply ratio fails to insulate a country against disruptions to the supply chain.
-The UK ratio in 2016 was 60% compared with 61% in 2015.
-The EU as a whole has a Food Production to Supply Ratio of around 90% [DEFRA Food Statistics Pocketbook 2017]
+The UK ratio for food in 2017 was 60% same as 2016.
+The EU as a whole has a Food Production to Supply Ratio of around 90% [DEFRA Food Statistics Pocketbook 20178

-- The value of imports is greater than the value of exports in each of the broad categories of food, feed and drink except Beverages which had a trade surplus of £1.27bn in 2014 largely due to exports of Scotch Whisky.
+- In 2017 the value of imports was greater than the value of exports in each of the broad categories of food, feed and drink except Beverages which had a trade surplus of £1.71bn largely due to exports of Scotch Whisky.
 (DEFRA Food Statistic Pocketbook 2017)

-- Based on the farm-gate value of unprocessed food in 2016, the UK supplied just under half (49%) of the food consumed in the UK.
+- Based on the farm-gate value of unprocessed food in 2017y, the UK supplied half (50%) of the food consumed in the UK.
 (DEFRA Food Statistic Pocketbook 2017)